mmkal/ts/packages/jest-inline-snapshots/readme.md

 ### Property matchers

-Built-in jest snapshot allow use of ["asymmetric matchers"](https://jestjs.io/docs/en/snapshot-testing#property-matchers) to allow snapshotting objects with fields that change frequently.
+Built-in jest snapshot allow use of ["asymmetric matchers"](https://jestjs.io/docs/en/snapshot-testing#property-matchers) for snapshotting objects with fields that aren't consistent.
 This library also supports them - they can be defined inline alongside the generated snapshot properties:

 ```typescript
 test('property matchers', () => {